 Getting started with SMS marketing

 If you are new to SMS marketing, start small.
 Set up a text-to-join number, promote it in your bio, and send one message per week.
 Track what gets replies and what gets ignored.
 Refine your content based on engagement, not guesswork.
+For a step-by-step playbook, read our guide on how to build an SMS subscriber list.

 The creators who win with SMS are the ones who treat it as a relationship channel, not a broadcast tool.
 Fans joined your list because they want a closer connection.
 Give it to them, and the revenue follows naturally.